Al Jazeera controversies: Death of Tareq Ayyoub

 Al Jazeera's Baghdad office was hit by a missile fired by an American ground-attack aircraft on 8 April 2003, killing reporter Tareq Ayyoub and wounding another person.
 Al Jazeera reported that it had mailed the coordinates of its office to the US State Department six weeks earlier.
-Dima Tareq Tahboub, Ayyoub's widow, denounced her husband's death; she has written for The Guardian and participated in an Al Jazeera English documentary.
 The New York Times reported on 30 January 2005 that the Qatari government, under pressure from the Bush administration, was planning to sell Al Jazeera.

-Death of Shireen Abu Akleh

-Shireen Abu Akleh was associated with Al Jazeera since 2000, the beginning of second Palestinian Intifada.
-In May 2022, she was in West Bank to cover the Israeli raids in Jenin.
-On 11 May, Abu Akleh was shot in the head during crossfire between Israeli forces and Palestinian militants.
-The Israeli military has admitted that there is a high probability of taking the shot "by mistake".
-She was taken to the hospital in a critical condition and was shortly pronounced dead.
-Al Jazeera claimed that it was a deliberate act of targeting and killing their journalist by the Israeli forces.
-Israeli Defence Forces said the firing was from two sides, Israeli forces and Palestinian suspects of “terrorist activities”.
-They also said that it was being investigated if Abu Akleh was possibly hit by Palestinian gunfire.
-However, Al Jazeera disagreed saying there was no shooting by Palestinian gunmen.

 Bombing memo

 The UK tabloid Daily Mirror reported on 22 November 2005 that it had obtained a leaked memo from 10 Downing Street that US President George W. Bush had considered bombing Al Jazeera's Doha headquarters in April 2004, when United States Marines were conducting a contentious assault on Fallujah.

-Omar Abdel-Rahman

-Oren Kessler accused Al Jazeera of defending Omar Abdel-Rahman for the 1993 World Trade Center bombing.
-Arabs and Westerners received differing messages from news organizations in the Gulf states.
-Al Jazeera reportedly praised Abdel-Rahman, saying that he "defended human rights" and "rejected tyranny".